Visteon Corporation

 -Switchable junction boxes

--Integrated and scalable power electronics units
+-Integrated and scalable power electronics units comprised of on-board charging module with DC/DC converter

-Connectivity, Telematics and Autonomous technologies
+Connectivity, Telematics, and Domain Controller technologies

 -Telematics control unit